Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Steganography/Nom-Nom-Nom.md

 # Nom Nom Nom
 > Some memories hide between the lines.
 Check the margins.

-Given a zip file, first extract it.
+Given a zip file, first extract it.<br>
 <img width="264" height="125" alt="image" src="https://github.com/user-attachments/assets/fffac4e3-b44f-43ec-bb7f-ba8a4edcdcc7" />

 As the category is Steganography, use: